rxweb/rxweb/docs/reactive-form-validators/validation-decorators/odd.md

 Let’s see how Odd validator fulfil the need.

 # Basic Odd Validation
-First we need to create ea User class and define a property of odd in the model to achieve the functional need of point 1.
+First we need to create a User class and define a property of odd in the model to achieve the functional need of point 1.
 [!code-typescript[](\assets\examples\odd\add\user.model.ts?condition="tab_1=='basicadd'"&type=section)]
 [!code-typescript[](\assets\examples\odd\edit\user.model.ts?condition="tab_1=='basicedit'"&type=section)]